tonigi/plumed2-automatic-gradients/README.md

 	git submodule update --init --recursive

+If not found, the above command will be performed as part of the build process.
 To test, on most common machines the following instructions should get you started.
 After extracting the distribution:

     ./configure
     make -j4